P-H-B-D/EmbeddingsTranslation/README.md

-# VectorBridge: A Robust Technique for Efficient Cross-Model Embeddings Translation
+# VectorBridge: A Robust Technique for Cross-Model Embeddings Translation

 #### See (Arxiv Link Here) for more information